Ringworm in Babies and Toddlers

 Here's how the rash develops when symptoms appear, usually 4 to 14 days after the initial infection:

 It can be easy to confuse some types of ringworm with dandruff, eczema, cradle cap, or another skin condition.
-Cradle cap only happens in infancy, so if your child is over 1 year old, the rash is unlikely to be cradle cap and is more likely to be ringworm or something else.
-Your child's healthcare provider will be able to make a diagnosis if you're unsure what's causing the red, scaly patches on your little one's skin.
-Since ringworm in infants can resemble other skin conditions, professional diagnosis is important.
+Cradle cap only occurs in infancy, which means that if your child is over 1 year old, the infection is unlikely to be cradle cap and is more likely to be ringworm or another condition.
+Your child’s healthcare provider will be able to make a diagnosis if you’re unsure what’s causing the red, scaly patches on your little one’s skin.

 Ringworm Treatment for Babies and Toddlers